 RegistrationFilter checks the validity of the registration of a DX Core installation and delegates to the registration form so that the user can enter the license key.
 The license is also checked in other parts of the code such as in the STK.

 Handles incoming login requests and delegates to login handlers.
 The handlers are configured under this filter.
-LoginFilter checks to verify that user credentials have been authenticated so that only authenticated users can be made active users.
+LoginFilter verifies that user credentials have been authenticated so that only authenticated users can be made active users.
 Magnolia uses JAAS for authentication.
-For more information see Security.
+For more information, see Security.

 The activation filter handles incoming activation requests.
 This filter is the receiving part of the activation process.

 ReceiveFilter to provide transaction-related communications with syndicators.

 Here's an example of how to use the bypass feature to avoid specific filters.
 This configuration will only handle requests where the URI starts with

 replaces text type responses with the gzipped response.
 The trick in this filter is that it passes a ResponseWrapper instead of the response object it got in the

 doFilter(..) call to the filter chain.
 After all the following filters have been executed, content is extracted from the ResponseWrapper, gzipped and written to the original response.